dougEfresh/fireblocks-sdk-rs/docs/TransactionsApi.md

 > Vec<models::ValidatedTransactionsForRescan> rescan_transactions_beta(rescan_transaction, idempotency_key)
 Rescan an array of transactions

-Rescan transaction by running an async job. </br>  **Note**: - These endpoints are currently in beta and might be subject to changes. - We limit the amount of the transaction to 16 per request.
+Rescan transaction by running an async job. </br>  **Note**: - These endpoints are currently in beta and might be subject to changes. - We limit the amount of the transaction to 16 per request.  </br>Endpoint Permission: Admin, Non-Signing Admin, Signer, Approver, Editor.

 ### Parameters